mankinskin/git_intro/README.md

 This is also fine, but it is often useful to review the changes and be able to write a commit message on multiple lines.
 Commit messages should use an imperative language to describe their changes.
 Reading commits should be like reading a log of commands.
 [How to write good commit messages.](https://chris.beams.io/posts/git-commit/) Commits should also be easy to understand and it is best to package changes into many well described commits than into one commit doing multiple things.
+This makes it easier to understand the commit history and find potential problems.

 #### Pushing local commits